derb12/pybaselines/docs/algorithms/algorithms_1d/whittaker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :meth:`~.Baseline.asls` (sometimes called "ALS" in literature) function is the
 original implementation of Whittaker smoothing for baseline fitting.
+It uses a binary
+weighting scheme to classify points as either peaks or baseline.

 Minimized function: